- Ph.D. in Developmental Psychology, University of Wyoming, 2011

-Maggie Renken’s research focuses on understanding students’ scientific thinking.
+The research that Maggie Renken focuses on involves understanding students’ scientific thinking.
 Projects explore how science knowledge is acquired by considering the role of underlying mechanisms, like epistemic cognition, and their development.
 This work is intended to inform approaches for assessing and improving scientific thinking and learning.
 Her research considers the role of text-based explanations, hands-on experimentation and computer-simulated experiences in students’ disciplinary core knowledge has been recognized with an Outstanding Masters’ Thesis award from the University of Wyoming, an Outstanding Dissertation award from the Educational Psychology Division of the American Psychological Association and an Award for Outstanding Research from GSU’s Department of Educational Psychology, Special Education, and Communication Disorders.

 Since her time as an NSF Graduate Fellow in K-12 STEM education with the University of Wyoming’s Science Posse, Renken has worked with K-12 educators in a variety of school settings, with researchers in ecology, mathematics, engineering, biology, physics and geosciences, and with science education researchers in eight countries outside the United States including India, Denmark, France, Italy, Greece, New Zealand, China and Canada.